 Helpful hint will tell you your default video quality and shows you which files have to be available for other quality options.
 In case your file naming scheme does not match, the hint will point out the mistake. ("Your primary video is not matching the quality prefixes").

-The qsel parameters tell the shortcode, that your video available as /videos/your-video-sd.mp4 is also available in -mobile and -hd quality.
-It literally just replaces "-sd" with "-mobile" and "-hd", so all the videos in which you use qsel="true" have to respect the naming.
+The qsel parameters tell the shortcode, that your video available as //cdn.foliovision.com/videos/your-video-sd.mp4 is also available in -mobile and -hd quality.
+It literally just replaces “-sd” with “-mobile” and “-hd”, so all the videos in which you use qsel=”true” have to respect the naming.

 Then our plugin will see that you enabled quality switching for the video and that the video matches the -SD quality and will add -HD and -mobile automatically.

-A few notes at the end:
+A few notes and best practices:

 HLS handles quality switching internally.
 Your video provider should be able to create a HLS for you which will already have the different quality versions in it.
 HLS has one significant advantage: loading of MP4 videos is rather slow on iOS devices which would make manual switching clumsy.